rgulli/Gulli-et-al_2020_Nat-Neuro/README.md

 Note, _normalized_ spatial information content values are reported in the manuscript.
 These values subtract the mean of permutation-derived null spatial information content values for each neuron.

-**Fig. 2** shows the number of neurons with a significantly elevated firing rate for each pixel of the maze in each task.
+**Fig. 2** shows the number of neurons with a significantly elevated firing rate for each pixel of the maze in each task using the same pixel size.

-Data for these analyses can be accessed in the directory `firing_rate_maps`.
+Pixellated firing rate maps are shown for six example neurons in **Extended Data Figure 4**.
+The analyses in Fig. 2 are replicated the using 208 &times 208 unit pixels in **Extended Data Figure 5**.

 ## Spatial decoding analyses

 **Fig. 3** shows the spatial decoding accuracy using both an allocentric and direction-dependent reference frame, using hippocampal data collected while monkeys completed the X-Maze in both tasks.

-Files containing data for these analyses can be found in the `spatial_decoding` directory.
+For these analyses, firing rates were computed from the position and spike rasters in either 9 or 5 distinct maze areas (corresponding to _allocentric_ or _directional_ reference frames, respectively).
+Please see the Methods for more detail.

 ## Associative memory task trial type encoding and decoding analyses

 **Figs. 4, 5** & **6** use regression and classification to examine sensory and mnemonic coding for objects and context in hippocampal neurons recorded during the associative memory task.

-All data for these analyses can be accessed in the `AM_trial_type` directory.
+All data for these analyses can be accessed in the `Associative Memory Trial Type` directory.

 ## More details

-For more information about these data, code, questions or comments regarding the analyses, or a PDF of the manuscript and supplemental materials, feel free to email me.
+For more information about these data, code, questions or comments regarding the analyses, or a PDF of the manuscript and supplemental materials, feel free to <a rel="email me" href="mailto:roberto.gulli@mail.mcgill.ca">.

 #